MicrosoftDocs/CommunityToolkit/docs/mvvm/MigratingFromMvvmLight.md

 The following steps focus on migrating your existing components which take advantage of the `ViewModelBase` of the MvvmLight Toolkit.

-The Windows Community Toolkit MVVM framework provides an [`ObservableRecipient`](ObservableRecipient.md) type that provides similar functionality.
+The MVVM Toolkit provides an [`ObservableRecipient`](ObservableRecipient.md) type that provides similar functionality.

 Below are a list of migrations that will need to be performed if being used in your current solution.